-4.2.1 Annual Congress
+4.2.1 ECPC Conference

-The Annual Congress is the fundamental event where ECPC meets all its members and partners.
+The ECPC Conference is the fundamental event where ECPC meets all its members and partners.
 It is a unique opportunity for engagement, capacity building and networking.
-Some uncertainties are linked to it as the COVID pandemic has set some restrictions, but our main goals remain, and we will make our best efforts to consolidate our Annual Congress.
+In 2022, we will organize hybrid form of the ECPC Conference.

-- To create a sense of community within the organization through networking sessions, identifying new opportunities, listening to needs and specificities - To give members new resources and ideas to work at home through a relevant and inspiring programme tailored to their needs - To consolidate ECPC Annual Congress profile making it the major event for cancer patients in Europe
+- To create a sense of community within the organization through networking sessions, identifying new opportunities, listening to needs and specificities - To give members new resources and ideas to work at home through a relevant and inspiring programme tailored to their needs - To consolidate ECPC Conference profile making it the major event for cancer patients in Europe